• Skip to primary navigation

 I love hanging planters full of pretty summer flowers.
 Actually, I'll also do spring and fall hanging planters too!

 My biggest frustration is when it's hot and the planters need to be watered often.
-The water runs right through and doesn't wet the soil.
+When the soil is really dry, the water runs right through and doesn't moisten it.

 an upside down plastic bowl with a geranium beside it and a hanging basket in the background

-It is important to drill some holes in the bottom.
+It is important to drill some holes in the bottom of the bowl so the water does drain, but drain slowly.
 I just used a big drill bit to make three holes.
-If you don't have a drill bit, use a nail and hammer it in to create the hole.
+If you don't have a drill bit, use a nail and hammer it in to create the holes.
 If the plastic is thin, you could even 'stab' the plastic bowl with a screwdriver to create the holes.

 a drill used to make holes in the plastic bowl